christian-vorhemus/autcar/docs/Hardware_Assembly.md

 <img src="../images/A9.jpg" width="400">

 Last, plug the camera into the Raspberry Pi Camera CSI interface and fix it in the front mounting.
-Take the built-in USB cable of the battery pack, plug it into the Raspberry Pi power plug and finally bend all cords together.
+The battery pack has a built-in micro USB cable you can use to power the Raspberry Pi.
+Don't power up your device yet, first prepare a micro SD card with the operating system on it.
+You'll learn how to do this in a second.

 <img src="../images/A10.jpg" width="400">